Maharashtra Chief Minister Eknath Shinde to appoint his Cabinet on Tuesday

 The state secretariat has cancelled all holidays of employees for the period and has asked them to be present in the office.

-A public holiday on August 9 has also been cancelled in view of the Monsoon Session.
+A public holiday on August 9 for Muharram has also been cancelled in view of the Monsoon Session.